-During the 2011 revolution, most Egyptian pop singers said nothing.
-Now they are back and praising the national martyrs in song.
+During the revolution in January and February 2011, most Egyptian pop singers said nothing.
+A few month later they are back, praising the national martyrs in song.
 A PR gaffe or more?

 One of the pop-culture phenomena coming out of the 2011 Egyptian revolution is the emergence of a subgenre of popular music videos dedicated the memory of the people killed during the eighteen days of protesting that brought down Hosni Mubarak’s government.
 This is a notable change of pace from the mass-media Arabic-language music industry’s usual stock in trade, schmaltzy songs of chaste romance, for several reasons.
 First, songs that aired as music video clips via satellite channels in Egypt during the Mubarak era were generally devoid of domestic politics, except for nationalist pablum that either avoided politics entirely or portrayed Mubarak as the legitimate leader of his people.
 Second, the visual imagery was usually carefully storyboarded and filmed: pretty people in pretty places is the norm in the world of Arabic video clips.